rikoprogrammer/shinyApp/readme2.md

 **N/B:** All the statistical tests are performed at 5% significance level; we reject the null hypothesis is the p-values is less than 5%.

 ## Machine Learning Models

+Machine learning models are basically statistical models that can learn from data and make predictions on new data.
+Currently the app handles classification machine learning models, specifically logistic classification, decision tree classification, random forest classification, and support vector machine classification.